Force over Distance: Chapter 14

 “What a perceptive assessment.”
 Rush’s words and thoughts bled out of his control.
 “Of course, given your less-than-stellar track record, you’ll forgive me if I think that means fuck all.”

-“What the fuck is wrong with you?”
+“The fuck is wrong with you?”
 Rush snarled.

 “With me?”
 Young growled.

-“Town hall meetings?
+Town hall meetings?
 A lot of work?
-Do you have a background in middle management?
+Do y’have a background in middle management?
 Were you traumatized at one of Dr. Jackson's ‘Cultural Sensitivity’ seminars?
-Don't tell me I'm ‘a lot of work,’ tell me what you actually mean.”
+Don't tell me I'm ‘a lot of work,’ tell me what you actually mean.

-Young leaned in close and stared Rush down from beneath lowered brows.
+Young leaned in and stared Rush down from beneath lowered brows.
 “You're manipulative, impulsive, and hostile,” he growled.
 “Yet again, you’ve put the lives of the entire crew in jeopardy, this time by tying your own very tenuous existence to the solvency of this ship.
 I am trying to help you.
 I've been trying to damn well help you since day one, and what do you do?
 You lie to me.
 You hide things from me.
 You undermine my command at every god damned opportunity.”
-He broke off, breathing heavily, looking away from Rush's unreadable stare, wishing he could leave, but knowing there was nowhere for him to go.
+He broke off, breathing hard, looking away from Rush's unreadable stare, wishing he could leave, but knowing there was nowhere to go.

 There was nowhere he could go.